 Anytime we try to implement a new habit it can be helpful to have some form of accountability, at least at first.
 Consider joining a Facebook group where members share their dinner plans each day.
 Or find a friend who is also trying to cook at home more often and check in with one another each day.

-In all honesty, I started posting my weekly menu on my blog in part for this very reason.
+In all honesty, I started posting my weekly menu on my blog (and now share it in my weekly newsletter) in part for this very reason.
 Knowing that my readers expect a menu each Monday helps keep me on track.
 I might be inclined to skip it for myself but I’ll do it for y’all.
 Well, most of the time.

 7. Consider a meal service or menu planning service